kristianmandrup/gitea-agent/Readme.md

 As a result of executing an action, the controller or action handler can notify the result of the action via the registered `notifier`.
 A sample `RepoNotifier` is made available, which has a method `notify` that notifies an `AIAdapter`, such as the `OpenAIAdapter`.
 This lets the gitea agent communicate the notification to an OpenAI model via the OpenAI API.
 The same goes for errors, using `notifyError` to notify the AI about any action error.

+The following is from the `MainNotifier`, accessible via the `GiteaMainController`

 ```ts
   async notifyError(label: string, data: any) {